 Placebos have been clearly shown to be superior to no treatment at all; what are the ethics on the subject?
 Is it okay for a medical doctor to prescribe an NSAID for a condition for which it's known not to benefit?

 Or for a chiropractor to adjust the cervical spine, when no

 subluxation has been found, just to keep the patient happy?
 That's

 another Hyde Park Corner question?

 Read more about this thorny question at placebo special needs.

 Firstly, there will now be time to do a literature search on the contribution Chiropractic has to make to the hip joint, followed hopefully next year by an MSC and who knows perhaps even a a PhD.
 That is probably wishful thinking, but it's good to dream.

-Two short courses are in the planning: the chiropractic management of Meralgia paresthetica and Tietzes syndrome, available only to Chiropractors and Chiropractic students.
+Two short courses are in the planning; the management of Meralgia paresthetica and Tietze's syndrome, available only to Chiropractors and full-time students.

 Then there is a whole new development: videos for Chiropractic Help.
 The first very tentative step, Introduction to Lower Back Exercises is complete.

 Without a dream, a goal, Thomas Edison's hard work, stick-at-it-itis and a modicum of common sense there would never have been Bernard Preston's Frog in my Throat, Bats in my Belfry and Stones in my Clog.